AEADataEditor/replication-template-development/REPLICATION.md

 #### Example data

-- Data is not provided, but a link is provided in the README
+- Dataset is not provided, but a link is provided in the README
 - Access conditions are not described.
 It turns out, the website requires registration and payment of a fee
-- The data is not cited in the paper nor in the README.
+- The data are not cited in the paper nor in the README.

 ### Analysis Data Files